-- Put luggage or cargo in the luggage compartment when at all possible.
-Be sure all items are secured in place. - Be careful to keep the vehicle balanced.
+- ▶Put luggage or cargo in the trunk when at all possible.
+Be sure all items are secured in place. - ▶Be careful to keep the vehicle balanced.
 Locating the weight as far forward as possible helps maintain balance. - For better fuel economy, do not carry unneeded weight.

-- To prevent luggage or packages from sliding forward during braking, do not stack anything in the luggage compartment higher than the seatbacks.
-Keep luggage or packages low, as close to the floor as possible. - Never allow anyone to ride in the luggage compartment.
-It is not designed for passengers.
-They should ride in their seats with their seat belts properly fastened.
-Otherwise, they are much more likely to suffer serious bodily injury, in the event of sudden braking or a collision.
+To prevent luggage or packages from sliding forward during braking, do not stack anything in the enlarged trunk.
+Keep luggage or packages low, as close to the floor as possible.